imxrt-rs/imxrt-hal/CONTRIBUTING.md

 ### Testing

 Our CI system ensures that the RAL and HAL builds for all processor variants.
 But, we can't automatically test against hardware!
-To test your changes on hardware, you'll need to test the RAL and the HAL using another project, like a BSP.
+To test your changes on hardware, you'll need to test the RAL and the HAL using another project, like a Rust BSP crate.
 Some BSP crates that use the `imxrt-hal` include

 - [the `imxrt1060evk-bsp` crate](https://github.com/imxrt-rs/imxrt1060evk-bsp)
 - [the `teensy4-bsp` crate](https://github.com/mciantyre/teensy4-rs)